Pete Best: Later years

 Eventually, Best began giving interviews to the media, writing about his time with the group and serving as a technical advisor for the television film Birth of the Beatles.
 He found a modicum of independent fame and has admitted to being a fan of his former band's music and owning their records.
 In 1995, the surviving Beatles released Anthology 1, which featured ten tracks with Best as drummer, including songs from the Decca and Parlophone auditions.
-Best received a substantial windfall – between £1 million and £4 million – from the sales, although he was not interviewed for the book or the documentaries.
+Best received a substantial windfall – between £1 million and £4 million (equivalent to £2,495,400-£9,981,600 in 2026 adjusted for inflation) from the sales, although he was not interviewed for the book or the documentaries.
 According to writer Philip Norman, the first time Best knew about the royalties due him for the use of those tracks "was a phone call" from Paul McCartney himself, "the one who'd been so keen to get rid of him" – the first time they'd spoken since it happened.
 "Some wrongs need to be righted," McCartney told him.
 "There's some money here that's owing to you and you can take it or leave it" – Best took it.
 However, Best asserts that it was Neil Aspinall and not McCartney who phoned him.
 "Paul McCartney claims he called me but he didn't," Best told The Irish Times.

 The collage of torn photographs on the Anthology 1 album cover includes an early group photo that featured Best, but Best's head was removed, revealing a photo of Starr's head, taken from the Please Please Me cover photo (the missing section of the photograph appears on the cover of Best's album Haymans Green).
 A small photograph of Best can be seen on the left side of the Anthology cover.
 Best appeared in an advertisement for Carlsberg lager that was broadcast during the first commercial break of the first episode of the Anthology TV series on ITV in November 1995.
 The tagline was "Probably the Pete Best lager in the world", a variation of Carlsberg's well-known slogan.

 The Pete Best Band

 In 1988, after twenty years of turning down all requests to play drums in public, Best finally relented, appearing at a Beatles convention in Liverpool.
 He and his brother Roag performed, and afterwards, his wife and mother both told him, "You don't know it, but you're going to go back into show business."
 The Pete Best Band's album Haymans Green, made entirely from original material, was released on 16 September 2008 in the US, 24 October 2008 worldwide, excluding the UK, and 27 October 2008 in the UK.

-Following a long run of regularly touring the world with the Pete Best Band, and sharing the drumming with his younger brother Roag, Best announced his retirement from public appearances and performing on 5 April 2025, "due to personal circumstances."
+Following a long run of regularly touring the world with the Pete Best Band, and sharing the drumming with his younger brother Roag, Best abruptly announced his retirement from public appearances and performing on 5 April 2025, "due to personal circumstances."